 - 6 percent waste roughly three hours daily

 - 2 percent waste roughly four hours daily

 - 2 percent waste five or more hours daily

 Are you a time waster?
-Tracking Daily Activities explains how to track your activities so you can form an accurate picture of how much time you spend on various activities, the first step to effective time management.
+Tracking daily activities helps to form an accurate picture of how much time you spend on various activities, which is the first step to effective time management.

 3. Create time management goals.

 Remember, the focus of time management is actually changing your behaviors, not changing time.
 A good place to start is by eliminating your personal time-wasters.
 For one week, for example, set a goal that you're not going to take personal phone calls or respond to non-work related text messages while you're working.

 Think of this as an extension of the third time management tip.
 The objective is to change your behaviors over time to achieve whatever general goal you've set for yourself, such as increasing your productivity or decreasing your stress.
 So you need to not only set your specific goals, but track them over time to see whether or not you're accomplishing them.